Kan-86/React-TodoList-Project/README.md

 This is my React test application

-it uses redux, selectors, reselectors, nodeJs server.
-States and statemanagement
+it uses redux, selectors, reselectors, nodeJs server,  Thunks, styled compnents and testing